 Elastic hair ties and rubber bands can have quite a tight grip.
 This can shred your hair and maybe even snatch out a few strands when you try to remove it.
 Hence, always use snag-free hair elastics.

 To fight off those dreaded tangles, you need to treat your hair right!
-And, quite frankly, you just can’t afford to skip shampoo, conditioner, and combing.
+And, quite frankly, you just can’t afford to skip shampoo, conditioner, and hair combing.
 With the right tools, right techniques, and right products, you can easily detangle even the most dreaded knots and keep your hair healthy, soft, and smooth!

 - Why Does Curly Hair Get Less Tangled than Straight Hair?